langopg/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/fasttrack-dynamics-365-overview.md

 ### Solution blueprint workshops

 The Solution blueprint workshops are designed to promote understanding of the solution design to facilitate alignment with the approach that Microsoft uses for public cloud deployment, known patterns and best practices, a review of the product roadmap, and project goals and schedule.
 The initial blueprint review is done early in the implementation.
-Supplementary reviews are done as the blueprint evolves.
+The solution bleuprint review is foundational to the FastTrack engagement.
+The solution blueprint review provides the broad view of the proposed solution which the FastTrack architect will use to define the remainder of the engagement.
+This review is completed for every FastTrack engagement and other program activities will not commence until it is complete.
+Supplementary solution reviews are done as the blueprint evolves.
 Here are some of the topics that these workshops are likely to cover:

-- Solution overview and rollout plan
+- Implementation Approach and Timelines
+- Process Architecture Design
-- Application component design
+- Application Architecture Design
-- Inclusions from independent software vendors (ISVs)
-- Instance strategy
+- Data Architecture Design including Data Model and Migration Plans
-- Environment plan
+- Integration Architecture
-- Business process catalog
+- Business Intelligence Architecture
-- Gap solution design
-- Integration design
+- Security Architecture

-    - Data migration design
+- Continuous Update Architecture

-- Business intelligence and analytics design
+- Deployment Archtiecture including Instance and Environment Strategy, Business Continuance Planning and Performance

-The typical format is a two-to-four-hour Skype call.
+The typical format is an eight hour Skype call.
 The recommended attendees include key stakeholders from the customer and partner teams.
 Solution architects, functional leads, and technical leads are mandatory.

 ### Environment planning workshop

 The Environment planning workshop is designed to cover the environment planning in more depth.
 Here are some of the topics that the workshop is likely to cover:

-- Environment strategy
+- Preproduction environment designs
 - Project methodology
 - Project schedule and phases
 - Rollout and long-term operations plan